 Former students and postdocs:

 Erin Wirth (Ph.D.
-2014) worked with me on her thesis research on the structure and dynamics of the subduction zone mantle wedge and the continental lithosphere.
-She is currently a postdoctoral researcher at the University of Washington, carrying out wavefield simulations for subduction megathrust earthquakes through the Cascadia M9 Project.
+2014) carried out thesis research on the structure and dynamics of the subduction zone mantle wedge and the continental lithosphere.
+She worked as a postdoctoral researcher at the University of Washington, carrying out wavefield simulations for subduction megathrust earthquakes through the Cascadia M9 Project.
 She is currently a Research Geophysicist at the U.S. Geological Survey in Seattle.